arijitsinha80/hid-sp18-405/swagger/README.md

 # This is for Assignment: Cloud and Big Data Rest Service with Swagger

+## Notes For Instructors
+Below are the files that I modified or used which are not given by Swagger CodeGen
+* The yaml file I used is in

+        hid-sp18-405/swagger/nlp.yaml

+* I modified the file default_controller at

+        hid-sp18-405/swagger/server/nlp/flaskConnexion/swagger_server/controllers/default_controller.py

+* The nlp related modules are called from

+        hid-sp18-405/nlps/

 ## Service Descprition

 I was trying to build a service with Natural Language Processing